All Episodes

 I wonder if it's true.

-Some think that it might be tied to Obama wanting a particularly low number to prevent quantitative easing in the Fed from raising interest rates in June so they can keep the economy artificially inflated at least till November because they know it's on the brink of a collapse because we never really got out of the recession.
+The May jobs number of 38,000, some think that it might be tied to Obama wanting a particularly low number to prevent quantitative easing in the Fed from raising interest rates in June so they can keep the economy artificially inflated, at least till November, because they know it's on the brink of a collapse because we never really got out of the recession.

 But anyway, but a lot of things determine elections.

-Wisconsin's gonna matter, and then maybe there's a state or two in there that maybe could get put in play, like I don't know.
+And then maybe there's a state or two in there that maybe could get put in play.

 Maybe that could be put in play.